NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.log-tag-queryreply:

 log-tag-queryreply: *<yes or no>*
-    Prints the word 'query' and 'reply' with log-queries and log-replies.
+    Prints the word 'query' and 'reply' with :ref:`log-queries:<unbound.conf.log-queries>` and
+    :ref:`log-replies:<unbound.conf.log-replies>`.
     This makes filtering logs easier.
     The default is off (for backwards compatibility).